 December 7, 1941 through December 31, 1947

-02.10 Selective Service – All males between the ages of eighteen and twenty-five must register with the Selective Service before employment with any state agency.
+02.08 Selective Service – All males between the ages of 18 and 25 must register with the Selective Service before employment with any state agency.

-02.11 Department Screening Committee – Anyone within the hiring department who provides substantial input on job applicant evaluations to the hiring manager.
+02.09 Department Screening Committee – anyone within the hiring department who provides substantial input on job applicant evaluations to the hiring manager.
 The names of the screening committee are listed on the job requisition under the screening committee tab.

-02.12 Former Foster Youth – An applicant who is in the permanent managing conservatorship of the Texas Department of Family and Protective Services on the day proceeding their eighteenth birthday.
+02.10 Former Foster Youth – an applicant who is in the permanent managing conservatorship of the Texas Department of Family and Protective Services on the day preceding their 18th birthday.